actionml/harness/README.md

 All REST APIs will have Access Control Lists based on who is allowed to access the endpoint and resourse-id.
 All APIs will respond with an appropriate HTTP code, some (UPDATE/POST requests) will respond with a JSON  body as described.
 All data not defined in the URI will be in JSON request and response body.

+Integral to REST is the notion of a "resource", which can be though of as a collection of items that can be addressed by a resource-id.
+Since with REST all resource-ids must be URI encoded following the rules for vanilla
+URI fragments.
+The resources defined in PIO-Kappa are:

+ - **datasets**: a collection of datasets that store events
+ - **events**: sub-collections that make up a particular dataset.
+They are addressed liek `/datasets/<dataset-id>/events/` for adding.
+Events are loosely defined in JSON with engine specific fields.
+Unreserved events (no $ in the name) can be thought of as a non-ending stream.
+Reserved event like $set may cause properties of mutable objects to be changed immediately upon being received and may even alter properties of the model.
+See the engine description for how events are formatted and handled.
+ - **engine**: the engine is the instance of a template, with associated knowledge of dataset, parameters, algorithms, models and all needed knowledge to Learn from the dataset to produce a model that will allow the engine to respond to queries.
+ - **commands**: pre-defined commands that perform workflow or administrative tasks.
+These may be synchronous, returning results with the HTTP response or asynchronous, where they must be polled for status since the command may take very long to complete.

 ## Input and Query

 See the Java SDK for more specifics.
 There are 2 primary APIs in the SDK for sending PIO events and making queries.